Creeping levels of stress and anxiety could be a sign of impending Alzheimer's disease, a 2018 study found.

-Creeping levels of stress and anxiety could be a sign of impending Alzheimer’s disease, a new study has found.
+Creeping levels of stress and anxiety could be a sign of impending Alzheimer’s disease, a 2018 study found.
 Scientists at Brigham and Women’s Hospital found that increased anxiety corresponded with higher levels of beta-amyloid, the toxic protein that forms plaques in people with Alzheimer’s disease.

 Using data from the Harvard Aging Brain Study, researchers looked at almost 300 cognitively normal individuals between the ages of 62 and 90 years old.
 For five years, participants were scanned for beta-amyloid levels and screened for depression using a test called the Geriatric Depression Scale, which is used to detect depression in older adults.
 Patients were assigned a score using the scale, but researchers also looked at specific symptoms of depression: apathy-anhedonia, dysphoria and anxiety.